-Fees Earned or Paid in Cash (\$) Stock Awards (\$) (5) Option Awards (\$) Non-Equity Incentive Plan Compensation (\$) Non-Qualified Deferred Compensation Earnings (\$) All Other Compensation (\$) Total (\$) Kenneth Ehrman (1) 0 50,000 0 0 0 0 50,000 Edmond L. Harris (2) 18,333 27,500 0 0 0 0 45,833 Ned Mavrommatis (3) 20,000 30,000 0 0 0 0 50,000 James Craig Nixon (4) 0 50,000 0 0 0 0 50,000
+Fees Earned or Paid in Cash (\$) Stock Awards (\$) (6) Option Awards (\$) Non-Equity Incentive Plan Compensation (\$) Non-Qualified Deferred Compensation Earnings (\$) All Other Compensation (\$) Total (\$)

+Kenneth Ehrman 0 50,000 0 0 0 0 50,000

+Edmond L.

+Harris (2) 18,333 27,500 0 0 0 0 45,833

+Ned

+Mavrommatis (3) 20,000 30,000 0 0 0 0 50,000

+James Craig

+Nixon (4) 0 50,000 0 0 0 0 50,000

-- (1) Kenneth Ehrman was appointed to the board in January 2019.
+(1) Kenneth Ehrman was appointed to the board in January 2019.
 Through November 19, 2020, he served as Chairman of the Compensation Committee and as of that date he was named Chairman of our Board of Directors.
 He serves as a member of the Audit Committee, the Compensation Committee and the Corporate Governance and Nominating Committee.
-Mr. Ehrman elected to receive all of his compensation in stock. - (2) Edmond L. Harris was appointed to the board on November 19, 2020.
+Mr. Ehrman elected to receive all of his compensation in stock.

+(2) Edmond L. Harris was appointed to the board on November 19, 2020.
 Since his appointment, he served as Chairman of the Corporate Governance and Nominating Committee and a member of the Audit Committee.
-Mr. Harris resigned from the Board of Directors effective November 28, 2022. - (3) Ned Mavrommatis was appointed to the board on August 13, 2019.
-Through November 19, 2020, he served as Co-Chairman of the Audit Committee and since then he has been the sole Chairman of the Audit Committee and a member of the Compensation Committee. - (4) James Craig Nixon was appointed to the board on July 15, 2021.
-Since his appointment, he has served as Chairman of the Compensation Committee and a member of the Corporate Governance and Nominating Committee. - (5) Reflects the aggregate grant date fair value of stock awards computed in accordance with FASB ASC Topic 718.
+Mr. Harris resigned from the Board of Directors effective November 28, 2022.

+(3) Ned Mavrommatis was appointed to the board on August 13, 2019.
+Through November 19, 2020, he served as Co-Chairman of the Audit Committee and since then he has been the sole Chairman of the Audit Committee and a member of the Compensation and Corporate Governance and Nominating Committees.

+(4) James Craig Nixon was appointed to the board on July 15, 2021.
+Since his appointment, he has served as Chairman of the Compensation Committee and a member of the Audit and Corporate Governance and Nominating Committees.

+(6) Reflects the aggregate grant date fair value of stock awards computed in accordance with FASB ASC Topic 718.
 In determining the grant date fair value of stock awards, the Company used the closing price of the Company's common stock on the grant date.

-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT
+Item 12.
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters.

-As of July 14, 2023, our authorized capitalization was 500,000,000 shares of common stock \$0.001 par value per share, 500,000 shares of Series A Redeemable Convertible Preferred Stock, 15,000 shares of Series B Convertible Preferred Stock ("Preferred B"), 5,000 shares of Series C Convertible Preferred Stock ("Preferred C"), 4,000 shares of Series D Convertible Preferred Stock ("Preferred D"), and 30,000 shares of Series E Convertible Preferred Stock ("Preferred E").
-As of the same date, there were, 0 shares of Preferred A, 0 shares of Preferred B, 0 shares of Preferred C outstanding, 1,299 shares of Preferred D outstanding, and 4,000 shares of Preferred E outstanding, respectively and 7,174,984 shares of our common stock issued.
+As of March 28, 2023, our authorized capitalization was 500,000,000 shares of common stock \$0.001 par value per share,500,000 shares of Series A Redeemable Convertible Preferred Stock, 15,000 shares of Series B Convertible Preferred Stock ("Preferred B"), 5,000 shares of Series C Convertible Preferred Stock ("Preferred C"), 4,000 shares of Series D Convertible Preferred Stock ("Preferred D"), and 30,000 shares of Series E Convertible Preferred Stock ("Preferred E").
+As of the same date, there are 7,156,876 shares of our common stock issued, 0 shares of Preferred B, 0 shares of Preferred C outstanding, 1,299 shares of Preferred D outstanding, and 4,000 shares of Preferred E outstanding, respectively.
 Additionally, our common stock entitles its holder to one vote on each matter submitted to the stockholders.

-The following table sets forth, as of July 14, 2023, the number of shares of our common stock beneficially owned by (i) each person who is known by us to own of record or beneficially five percent or more of our outstanding shares, (ii) each of our directors, (iii) each of our executive officers and (iv) all of our directors and executive officers as a group.
+The following table sets forth, as of March 28, 2023, the number of shares of our common stock beneficially owned by (i) each person who is known by us to own of record or beneficially five percent or more of our outstanding shares, (ii) each of our directors, (iii) each of our executive officers and (iv) all of our directors and executive officers as a group.
 Unless otherwise indicated, each of the persons listed below has sole voting and investment power with respect to the shares of our common stock beneficially owned.
 The address of our directors and executive officers is c/o Duos Technologies Group, Inc., at 7660 Centurion Parkway, Suite 100, Jacksonville, Florida 32256.